-Mike Shaw is a Senior Research Scientist in the Biometrology group at NPL where he leads the development of high-resolution optical microscopy techniques for bioimaging.
-Mike is a Chartered Physicist and also holds a part-time research position in the Department of Computer Science at the University College London.
+Mike is a Principal Scientist in the Biometrology group at NPL where he leads the development and application of high-resolution optical microscopy techniques for bioimaging.
+Mike is a Chartered Physicist and also holds a part-time position in the Department of Computer Science at University College London.

 Since joining NPL's Biometrology group in 2010 his primary research focus has been the development of optical microscopy systems and related techniques for quantitative imaging of biological systems from peptides and proteins to cells and tissues.
 He works with a multidisciplinary team of scientists to apply these techniques to a range of measurement challenges in the life sciences and beyond.

 - Visualisation and quantitative imaging of biological systems

 - Super-resolution structured illumination microscopy (SIM), light sheet microscopy, computational microscopy (light field and ptychographic techniques)